-CLEVELAND — New data show that the personal savings rate in the United States dropped to 5.1 percent this summer – the lowest level since 2009.
+New data show that the personal savings rate in the United States dropped to 4.6% in early 2023 – the lowest level since 2009.
 While many Americans don’t sock away money because they’re dealing with imminent needs, many more spend that money on items they want but don’t need.

 Children often model their spending habits after the adults around them.
 So now, as kids return to school and spend more time independent of those adults, it’s a great time for parents, grandparents or older siblings to teach children important financial literacy and life skills.